Center for Psychopharmacologic Research and Treatment

 First Row from left: Kristina Deligiannidis, MD, Anthony Rothschild, MD, Wendy Marsh, MD, Jessica Penny, BS, Sophia Farooqui (volunteer),

-Second Row from left: Kaitlyn Schnieder (volunteer); Vanessa Vilmarin (volunteer); Jannette Abramovitz, MD, Karen Lambert, Administrative Assistant, Matthew Goodnow, BS, Chelsea Kosma, MA, Michelangela Yusif (volunteer).
-Not shown: Nina Jaitly, MD.
+Second Row from left: Kaitlyn Schnieder (volunteer); Vanessa Vilmarin, BS; Jannette Abramovitz, MD, Karen Lambert, Administrative Assistant, Matthew Goodnow, BS, Chelsea Kosma, MA, Michelangela Yusif, BS.

 The Center offers consultations as well as follow-up care.
 The Center offers eligible patients the opportunity to participate in clinical research projects which frequently have treatments not yet available in general clinical practice.
 The Center refers patients to, and works closely with, other modalities of treatment including individual psychotherapy, family therapy, and group psychotherapy.